Brendan Joseph Moon

 - 598Wallaby Number

 Brendan Moon was one of the great Wallaby wingers.
 He was a complete footballer who ran with a classical, silken grace that was acclaimed throughout the rugby world.
 Strongly built, he was also a crushing defender, had a magnificent swerve to the outside and possessed a fine boot.
-Moon was an excellent finisher and for a time he held the Australian all-time try scoring record.
+Finally, Moon was a great finisher and for a time he held the Australian all-time try scoring record.